What is Sanctions Screening?

 Single Customer View

 Sanctions Screening is only as effective as the input data used to screen the entity or individual at hand.
-Therefore, it is recommended to leverage a solution that will help you streamline data collection processes and provide you with a single customer view that is aggregated, consistent, and holistic.
+Therefore, it is recommended to leverage a solution that will help you streamline data collection processes and provide you with a single customer view that is aggregated, consistent, and holistic through data aggregation.

 Comprehensive Data Coverage

-Screening activities should build on thoroughly studied and regularly revised global risk information that includes the current PEP and sanctions lists, unfavorable media, and compliance reports from around the world.
+Screening activities should build on thoroughly studied and regularly revised global risk information that includes comprehensive data coverage of the current PEP and sanctions lists, unfavourable media, and compliance reports from around the world.

 Smart Screening

 Numerous vendors market fuzzy name matching as a silver bullet for state-of-the-art sanctions screening.
-However, fuzzy name matching should not be solely relied upon.
+However, organizations should not solely rely on fuzzy name matching.
 It does indeed account for misspellings and minor variations.

 However, it does not deal well with phonetic similarity, transliterations, linguistic variations, non-Latin scripts, patronymics, honorifics, titles, or out-of-order names, to enumerate a few of the aspects of a reliable screening engine needs to take into account.
 ComplyCube offers a comprehensive sanction screening solution.